platformsh/platformsh-docs/src/languages/elixir.md

 String.to_integer(System.get_env("PORT") || "8888")
 ```

-Some of the environment variables are in Json format and are base64 encoded.
-You would need to import a Json parsing library such as Jason or Poison to read those.
+Some of the environment variables are in JSON format and are base64 encoded.
+You would need to import a JSON parsing library such as Jason or Poison to read those.

 > CAVEAT: Remember `config/prod.exs` is evaluated at **build time** and will not have access to runtime configuration.
 Use `config/releases.exs` to configure your runtime environment.